telerik/reporting-docs/getting-started/installation/security-best-practices.md

 * use data connections with the least necessary permissions

 	Data is fetched by the data provider by executing the command.
-Ensure the user doesn't have permission, for example, to delete information from the data tables.
+Ensure the user doesn't have permissions, for example, to delete information from the data tables.

 * do not include connection strings and credentials in report files